CyVerse-learning-materials/foss-2019/moving_on/xsede.rst

 While CyVerse provides free and open resources for data storage and data computing, you're eventually going to push the boundaries of what CyVerse can offer.

 There are other national research organizations whom you should be aware of, and ready to interface with.
+CyVerse is a partner with numerous other organizations, and can be used as a nexus to send your data and algorithms to the largest public research computing centers in the world.

 **XSEDE**
 ~~~~~~~~